-2. SOCALGAS EMPLOYEE SAFETY PLAN CONTRIBUTION PROCESS
+SOCALGAS EMPLOYEE SAFETY PLAN CONTRIBUTION PROCESS

-When it comes to safety, all SoCalGas employees are internal stakeholders.
+When it comes to safety, all SoCalGas employees are important internal stakeholders.
 Communication begins with senior management through our leadership commitment and cascades to all employee levels.
-Our seven Safety Values that are the foundation of our SMS include a specific value dedicated to employee and stakeholder engagement, which is critical to providing clarity to employees, so the policies, goals, objectives, and procedures are understood.
+The seven Safety Values that are the foundation of the SMS include a specific value dedicated to employee and stakeholder engagement, which is critical to providing clarity to employees, so that policies, goals, objectives, and procedures are understood.